-One of Melbourne’s most iconic book stores, The Paperback Bookshop has been a champion of the independent book scene since the 1960s.
-Next door to the also legendary Pellegrini’s, The Paperback is open until 10pm weeknights and 11pm Fridays and Saturdays.
-Grab a coffee, browse the bookshelves and lose yourself among the pages of the literary greats.
+The Paperback Bookshop has been a champion of the independent book scene since the 1960s.
+Next door to the also legendary Pellegrini’s, this gorgeous spot is open again for Melbourne lit heads.
+Browse the bookshelves and lose yourself among the pages of literary greats.

 Christine on Collins

 Tucked away at the Paris end of Collins St, Christine’s is a city shopping icon that has been around for decades.
 Owner Christine Barro was once a buyer for Georges department store, bringing Prada and Fendi to Australia in the 1970s.
-Christine is dedicated to sourcing the world’s best, most unique items and bringing them to Melbourne.
-Where else would you find skincare brands from the 12th century by Dominican monks next to glimmering Lanvin jewellery?
+Dedicated to sourcing the world’s best, she brings unique items from her travels to Melbourne.
+Where else would you find brands started in the 12th century by Dominican monks next to glimmering Lanvin jewellery?

-A favourite among Melburnians, Readings has been a Carlton icon for over 40 years.
-It began life as a tiny stand-alone shop in 1969 and in the days before the internet Melburnians would cluster at the shop window to view ads for share houses.
-And don’t miss their Lygon Street neighbours Readings Kids – like a cerebral playground for little minds.
+A favourite among word nerds across the city, Readings has been a Carlton icon for over 40 years.
+It began life as a tiny solo shop in 1969.
+In the pre-internet era Melburnians would even cluster at the window to view ads for share houses.
+Don’t miss their Lygon Street neighbours Readings Kids – a cerebral playground for little minds.

 Meaning ‘cabinet of curiosities’ in German, Wunderkammer is no ordinary gift shop.
 It’s home to everything rare, unusual and unique in Melbourne.
-Find treasures ranging from Megalodon shark teeth and meteorites to brightly-coloured framed butterflies and rare antique scientific equipment.
+Find treasures from shark teeth and meteorites to antique science equipment.